-Bangladesh lacks sufficient numbers of schools and cultural institutions, even though facilities were increased substantially in the 1970s.
-Primary school education is free but at least one-third of all children are not enrolled in school.
-Of children enrolled in school, 70 percent reach the fifth grade.
+Bangladesh remains lacking in schools and cultural institutions, even though facilities were increased substantially in the 1970s.
+Primary school education is free, but at least one-third of all children are not enrolled in school.
+Of children enrolled in school, around 70 percent reach the fifth grade.

 Education is highly respected in Bangladesh.
 The first question people ask is, "What year of education did you obtain?"
 Almost all office jobs require a university degree.
 People who lack education have a hard time finding employment.
 Most people without a primary education are day laborers or rickshaw pullers.
 Parents will work very hard to get their children the best education they can afford.
-Tutoring is necessary at all levels in Bangladesh to pass tests due to overcrowding of classrooms and poor teacher standards.
+Tutoring is necessary at all levels in Bangladesh to pass general testing.
 However, tutoring is expensive and poor people cannot afford it.

 Bangladesh is one of the largest Muslim countries in the world.
-Islam is the state religion but provides for the right to practice the religion of one's choice.
-While the government generally respects this provision in practice, religion exerts a powerful influence on politics and the government is sensitive to the Muslim consciousness of its political allies and the majority of its citizens.
+Islam is the state religion, while the state also provides for the right to practice the religion of one's choice.
+The Muslim influence is evident in politics, and the government respects the Muslim consciousness of the majority of its citizens.

-Religion is taught in government schools and parents can have their children taught in their own religion; however, some claim that many government-employed religious teachers of minority religions are neither members of the religion they teach nor qualified to teach it.
+Religion is taught in government schools, and parents may chose to have their children taught in their own religion; however, many government-employed religious teachers are not members of the religions they teach.

-Although transportation may not always be available for children to attend religion classes away from school, schools with few religious minority students often work out arrangements with local churches or temples, which then direct religious studies outside of school hours.
+When parents choose for their children to attend religion classes away from school, transportation arrangements are often worked out with local churches or temples, which then direct religious studies outside of school hours.

 Bangladesh has a folk heritage influenced by animist, Buddhist, Hindu and Muslim traditions.
 Art includes woven goods, pottery and terra cotta sculpture.
 Folk theater is common in villages and usually occurs during harvest time or at village fairs.